Telecommunications

 Some companies from all over the world are embracing Open Source and modernizing their infrastructures.
 Other businesses are slowly realizing Open Source not only plays a critical role in Telecom but provides many benefits to their organizations.
 Among these are reduced development and operating costs, which in turn allows them to offer savings to customers.
 In addition, Telecom firms can further maximize their budgets by integrating Open Source Software (OSS) which reduces — if not, eliminates — licensing fees.
 Additionally, they realize such Open Source platforms such as Linux, OpenStack and Kubernetes are key components of almost every LTE and 5G network on the planet.

-AT&T engineers and developers are contributing code that’s being used around the world and working on such major Open Source initiatives as ONAP, DANOS, Acumos and Akraino Edge Stack.
+AT&T engineers and developers are contributing code that’s being used around the world and working on such major Open Source initiatives as ONAP, DANOS, Acumos, and Akraino Edge Stack.

 SK Telecom | OIN Community Member

 SK Telecom — South Korea’s largest wireless carrier — was the 1st telecommunications operator to adopt OpenChain ISO 5230, which is one of OIN’s community initiatives.
-This supports its mission to remain a global leader in such technologies as 5G, Artificial Intelligence (AI), big data analysis, the Internet of Things (IoT) and quantum cryptography communications.
+This supports its mission to remain a global leader in such technologies as 5G, Artificial Intelligence (AI), big data analysis, the Internet of Things (IoT), and quantum cryptography communications.

 Verizon | OIN Community Member

-Verizon is committed to the Open Source community, participates in several open source consortiums — including OIN — and makes its Open Source code available to developers worldwide through its Free and OSS portal.
+Verizon is committed to the Open Source community, participates in several Open Source consortiums — including OIN — and makes its Open Source code available to developers worldwide through its Free and OSS portal.

-OIN Telecommunications Industry Members
+OIN Community Members

 Telstra